(Students please note: this is a draft version—I haven’t yet put in the diagrams I gave in class, but I hope this will still be useful.)

 We define the “integral over paths” written by

-where we haven’t yet figured out what the overall weighting factoris going to be.
-(It is standard convention to have that extraoutside.)
+where we haven’t yet figured out what the overall weighting factor B(e) is going to be.

 We shall establish this equivalence by proving that it satisfies the same differential equation.
-It clearly has the same initial value—as and t coincide, it goes to in both representations.
+It clearly has the same initial value—as t¢ and t coincide, it goes to d(x - x¢) in both representations.

 To differentiate with respect to t, we isolate the integral over the last path variable, xN-1: